kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 media lifetime.
 The known techniques are deduplication (blocks with same fingerprint/hash are mapped to same physical block), compression or internal remapping and garbage collection of used memory cells.
-Due to the additional processing there are measures to verity the data e.g. by ECC codes.
+Due to the additional processing there are measures to verify the data e.g. by ECC codes.

 The observations of failing SSDs show that the whole electronic fails at once or affects a lot of data (e.g. stored on one chip).
 Recovering such data